 Harsh winter conditions do not pose any threat to slate roofing, nor do extremely hot temperatures.
 Slate resists moisture, too.
 This option works just as well for homes situated among dense trees as it does for homes that are closely spaced or out in the wide open.
 But proper installation is a major factor in ensuring a slate roof will perform as it should; its weight requires special framing conditions to make sure your roof is adequately supported.
 This additional support will, of course, increase the cost of installation.

-Which option will you pursue for your Delaware home?
+Which option will you pursue in your Delaware home?
 If you need some support, we’re here to help you through the process.